Certified Athletic Trainers

 Randy and his wife Jill are natives of Columbus, Ind.
 They have two daughters, Anna and Abigail.
 During his free time he enjoys playing sports, camping and spending time with his family.

 Stacy Dahlkoetter is from Grant, Neb.
 She attended Concordia University, Nebraska from 2006-2010, where she majored in Biology with a Cellular & Molecular Emphasis and minored in Chemistry.
 Dahlkoetter was accepted into the Athletic Training Graduate Program at the University of Nebraska, Omaha and graduated from the program in May 2012.
 She began working at Concordia in August 2012.
-She covers men's and women's soccer, softball, and women's indoor/outdoor track.
+She covers men's and women's soccer, softball, and men's and women's indoor/outdoor track.

 Dahlkoetter is a Board Certified Athletic Trainer and a State Licensed Athletic Trainer, as well as holding cerfitication in Professional Rescuer CPR, AED, and First Aid.